RiiConnect24/Wii-Guide/_pages/en_US/transfer-saves.md

 ##### Instructions

-1. Open Dolphin Emulator.
+1. Open Dolphin Emulator and select `Tools > Memory Card Manager` from the main menu.
-1. In the main menu, select `File > Open User Folder`.
-1. In the folder that opens, navigate to `GC > [Save region] > Card A`.
-1. Copy the `.gci` files you would like to put on your Memory card.
+1. Click the `Open` button next to Slot B.
-1. Create a folder named `saves` on your SD card or USB drive, and place the `.gci` files you copied into it.
+1. Go to the `saves` folder on your SD card or USB drive, and select the `.raw` file named after the game's ID.
-{{ dolphin-emu-memcard-manager }}
+  * If you do not already have a save on Nintendont, select `Create` and set the Card size to 251 blocks.
+  * If you are using one memory card for all games, open the `ninmem.raw`/`ninmemj.raw` file on the root of your SD/USB.
+1. If Dolphin is storing your saves in a GCI folder (default),
+  * Click `Switch to B`.
+  * Click `Import`, and navigate to `<REGION>/Card A/`.
+  * Select the `.gci` file(s) you would like to import.
+Otherwise, if Dolphin is storing your saves in a `.raw` file. simply select your saves on the left side and select `Copy to B`.

 </div>